zabbix/zabbix/templates/media/jira_service_management/README.md

 ## Overview

-This guide describes how to integrate your Zabbix installation with with Jira Service Management using the Zabbix webhook feature, providing instructions on setting up a media type, user, and action in Zabbix.
+This guide describes how to integrate your Zabbix installation with Jira Service Management using the Zabbix webhook feature, providing instructions on setting up a media type, user, and action in Zabbix.

 > IMPORTANT!
 This webhook was previously named "Jira Servicedesk".